 Publication Policy/ Norms

-All papers, solicited and unsolicited, will be first assessed by a Reviewing Editor.
-Papers found unsuitable in terms of the overall requirements of the magazine will be returned to the authors.
-The others will be sent for detailed review.
-Authors of these papers will be notified of acceptance, need for revision or rejection of the paper.
 It may be noted that papers once rejected cannot be resubmitted.
 Illustrations and other materials to be reproduced from other publications must be properly credited; it is the authors’ responsibility to obtain permission for reproduction of figures, tables, etc. from published sources.

 Proofs and Reprints

-Galley proofs (PDF) will be sent by e -mail to the corresponding author.
-The corrected proofs should be returned to the Editor within 7 days of receipt.
+Galley proofs (PDF) will be sent by email to the corresponding author.
+The corrected proofs should be returned to the Managing Editor within 7 days of receipt.
 The delay in sending the proofs may shift the paper to the next issue.
 Page proofs are considered to be the final version of the manuscript.
 With the exception of typographical or minor clerical errors, no changes will be made in the manuscript at the proof stage.
 In order to minimize the corrections and alterations in the proof stage, authors are requested to prepare the manuscript carefully according to magazine format before submitting it for publication.
-PDF of the published papers will be provided to the author via e-mail.
+PDF of the published papers will be provided to the author via email.
 Authors can freely download the PDF file from which they can print unlimited copies of their articles.
-It is mandatory for the author to mention his/her e-mail ID.
+It is mandatory for the author to mention his/her email ID.

 The article will be published online after receipt of the corrected proofs.
 This is the official first publication.
 After release of the volume (electronic), the paper can also be cited by issue and page numbers.